qua3k/fallacy/README.md

 ## About

-Fallacy is a custom high performance Matrix moderation bot written for [Spite] (https://matrix.to/#spitetech:matrix.org).
+Fallacy is a custom high performance Matrix moderation bot written for [Spite](https://matrix.to/#spitetech:matrix.org).
 Born out of the deficiencies of similar moderation bots, it aims to be simple, fast, and efficient.

 Much of the design was inspired by [@rSophieBot](https://t.me/rSophieBot).